UBC-CIC/Streaming-Video-Assessment/docs/DeploymentGuide.md

   const url = `https://prod.d1dlw3a5y6udgd.amplifyapp.com/submit/${assessment.id}?secret=${uploadRequest.id}`;
 ```

+    This workaround is necessary because Amplify currently does not support a trivial way to retrieve app ID in the Lambda.

 - At line 43, change the Source email to be the email connected to your SES identity.

 7. Build the frontend.